According to Allergy UK, a whopping 44% of British adults now suffer from at least one allergy.

 Night mode allows you to have a good nights sleep with an air purifier working quietly in the background.

-Multiple fans speedfeature controls the airflow in the room.
+Multiple fan speedscontrol the airflow in the room.

 Filter change reminderslet you know precisely when a filter needs replacing.

-WiFi connectivity allows you to control an air purifier via an app on your phone.
+Wi-Fi connectivity allows you to control an air purifier via an app on your phone or tablet.

-So before heading to the checkout page, get an air purifier that addresses your needs, that is fit for your living or working space and is easy to use and maintain.
+So before heading to the checkout page, choose an air purifier that addresses your needs, that is fit for your living or working space and is easy to use and maintain.

 If you have any questions on a specific unit, browse our product pages and FAQ tabs, you can also view all our air purifiers by clicking here.
 Contact us via live chat, email or phone, and we will help you create a healthier indoor environment for you and your family.